olliethomas/other-website/README.md

 The javascript is slow and needs an "off" button, for one.
 But I think it is very promising.
 The website also works without javascript.

+The \_site directory is where the compiled files live.
+You cannot clone them browse them on your home machine but you can look at the site at the link above.

 ## Liquid templating
 Liquid is a little templating language.
 One of its main uses is to include HTML templates into other files.
 This is then compiled into the big html document when the site is built.
+They are the bits that look like {{ <stuff> }} or {% <commands> %} dotted around in the html outside of the \_site directory.

 ## Static posting / markdown
 If you go to the \_posts directory you will see some files with a .markdown type, this is a super simple language that is then converted to html by the site and put